 This, from one of my fellow bloggers, reminds me of how much we can miss our routines from the pre-coronavirus times.
 No matter how exciting or uneventful our lives might have been, the virus has disrupted it.
 The future seems even more unknown.

 If you’ve been a follower of my blogs or have read any of them, you probably know that I’m a person who lives with cancer.
 I won’t bore you with a lot of details here, because I’ve laid the specifics out before.
 Suffice it to say, I have what’s called Multiple Myeloma.
-Some really bad stuff that takes the lives of 11,000 people in the United States each year.
+Some really bad stuff that’s estimated to take the lives of 12,930 people in the United States this year, according to the American Cancer Society.
 The overall five-year survival rate is about 30%.
 I’m one of the blessed ones.
 I’m a twenty-plus-year survivor.
 My journey has been one of fear, tears, boisterous laughter, faith, love, thankfulness…whatever emotional and mental dynamic of which you could possibly imagine.

 Tomorrow starts a new decade.
 What does that mean?
 I’ll tell you.
 I was diagnosed with this disease twenty years ago, March 12, 2,000.
 So, it’s been twenty years and four months for me that I’ve lived with this burden.
 I emphasize, live.
 I can recall when I received word of my diagnosis.
 As you can imagine, it hit me like a proverbial ton of bricks.
 And I must admit, I did go through some emotional trauma at the bottom of that dark pit that one can find themselves in at certain stages of life.
 If you’ve experienced receiving some heart-stopping news before, you know what I’m talking about.
 Not only does it seem as if your heart stops, but also the world around you.